Hear from our Admissions and Enquiries expert on what you can expect from your PhD and what the Postgraduate Research Service can help with...

 You’ll get to work closely with your supervisory team on your research plan, literature review, and your professional development training.

 While the structure of your PhD can vary depending on your school and your research area, the basic elements remain the same.
 You’ll need to plan your research, study the literature to understand related work, carry out your own research, and analyse and write up your findings.
 Naturally, a historian’s research into Medieval England, for example, is going to be very different from a chemist’s research into nanoscience.
 During the entire duration of your degree you’ll still have the full support of your supervisory team and the PGR Service.

 After your initial thesis submission (which I promise you we are just as excited about as you are), you’ll have your viva where you defend your thesis.
-The outcomes of the viva do vary, but the ultimate goal is to hand in your final hardbound thesis and to graduate as a Doctor of Philosophy!
+The outcomes of the viva do vary, but the ultimate goal is to submit the final version of your thesis and to graduate as a Doctor of Philosophy!